Smart Choices and the Selection Monad: A general language with algebraic operations

 \subsection{Denotational semantics}

 The semantics of our language makes use of a given strong monad, following that of Moggi’s computational $\lambda$-calculus~\cite{Moggi89}.
 In order to be able to give semantics to effectual operations we use the apparatus of generic effects and algebraic operations as discussed above.
-For the sake of simplicity we work in the category of sets, although the results go through much more generally, for example in any cartesian closed category with binary sums. \ for algebraic operation symbols $\op\type b_1\ldots b_n;m$. \end{itemize} We further assume that different constants of the same type receive different denotations, i.e., the $\sden{\mbox{-}}\type \Val_b \rightarrow \sden{b}$ are 1-1 (so we can think of constants as just names for their denotations, just as one thinks of numerals), and that the given denotations of function symbols are consistent with their operational semantics in that:
+For the sake of simplicity we work in the category of sets, although the results go through much more generally, for example in any cartesian closed category with binary sums.